Walgreens The Thread

 Cold sore FAQs: Your questions answered

-By Ruben J. Rucoba, MD May 18, 2022 • 11 min
+By Ruben J. Rucoba, MD Sep 10, 2024 • 11 min

 If you’ve had a cold sore, you know they can be painful, embarrassing and often impossible to ignore.
-Also called fever blisters or stomatitis, cold sores are very common.
+Also called fever blisters or oral herpes, cold sores are very common.
 While many people have experienced cold sores, there are still a lot of misconceptions about them, from how they form to the most effective ways to treat them.
 Here you’ll find answers to some of the most frequently asked questions regarding cold sores.

 Are cold sores a type of herpes?

 Cold sores are usually caused by the herpes simplex virus type 1 (HSV-1), a common infection that many people get when they are children or young adults.
-HSV-1 is different from the herpes simplex virus type 2 (HSV-2), which is transmitted sexually and causes genital herpes, though HSV-2 can occasionally cause cold sores as well.
+HSV-1 is different from the herpes simplex virus type 2 (HSV-2), which is transmitted sexually and causes genital herpes, though HSV-2 can cause cold sores as well.

 Are cold sores contagious?